npr/shortwave/README.md

 yarn install
 gulp
 ```
+You just built your first Shortwave prototype!
+If you're a first timer, take some time to explore the directory structure and read the comments.
+If I were you, I would start by writing some markup in index.html.
+Have fun!

 ## Contributing
 Reporting a bug?
 File a detailed issue in the ```Issues``` tab above.
 If you'd like to work on an existing issue, please let us know you're picking it up by leaving a comment.